stacks-network/stacks-core/.github/test-timings/README.md

 For Bitcoin integrations, use the artifact pattern `nextest-batched-integration-tests-*`, omit `--minimum-seconds`, and output to `bitcoin-integration.json`.
-Use `--test-percentile 90` so a small sample uses each test's recent worst case; serially packing two variable long tests is more expensive than a slightly conservative batch estimate.
+Use `--test-percentile 100`: with dozens of concurrent batches, one underweighted test determines the workflow tail.
+Recent per-test maxima avoid packing variable long poles together, including the cost of retries, while the four-test cap bounds the conservative estimate's impact.

 For P2P integrations, use `nextest-p2p-*`, omit `--minimum-seconds`, and output to `p2p.json`.
 Include multiple runs because topology convergence timings vary